 More recently, Jacques conducted the premiere of his Love Journeys for soprano and strings at the Southbank Centre with the Cohen Ensemble and Marie Vassiliou.
 This work received excellent notices, and was shortly followed by Nun danket alle Gott commissioned for the Fitzwilliam String Quartet and premiered as part of the Music in the Village series.
 Click here to see DVD.
 Following the very successful premiere and broadcast of Prelude 49 for vibraphone and strings by Andrei Pushkarev and Kremerata Baltica in Latvia, the UK premiere of this piece was given at the Queen Elizabeth Hall by Dame Evelyn Glennie and the Cohen Ensemble.
 Dame Evelyn has continued to perform this piece since and last year premiered Jacques’s most recent percussion piece, Firefly for Xylophone and Strings with the Cohen Ensemble at the Apex, Bury-St-Edmunds.

 The Primrose Piano Quartet has given several performances of the arrangement they commissioned of Ravel’s La Valse and Jacques’s latest programmatic string quartet From Behind Glass has been toured and enthusiastically received since its premiere by the Piatti String Quartet.

-Other future plans include a new CD recording of The Lady of Satis House and From Behind Glass, the completion of his other opera Magic Potions (showcased at the Tête-à-tête Opera Festival in August 2010), a new orchestral piece and the premiere of his symphony Adventures in Twilight.
+Other future plans include a new CD recording of The Lady of Satis House and From Behind Glass, the completion of his other opera Magic Potions (showcased at the Tête-à-tête Opera Festival in August 2010), two new large-scale orchestral pieces and the premiere of his symphony Adventures in Twilight.